This is a photo of me checking my mental status.

 Ms. Rosa Jackson, a 67-year-old African American female, was evaluated during routine rounds at the Cedar Springs Nursing Home.
 She was about 5’ tall, wore a floral print summer dress, held tight to a matching purse, and appeared approximately her stated age.
 Her grooming was adequate and she was cooperative with the examination.
 She reported her mood as “desperate” because she had recently misplaced her glasses.
 Her affect was characterized by intermittent anxiety, generally associated with having misplaced items or with difficulty answering the examiner’s questions.
 Her speech was slow, halting, and soft.
 She repeatedly became concerned with her personal items, clothing, and general appearance, wondering where her scarf “ran off to” and occasionally inquiring as to whether her appearance was acceptable (e.g., “Do I look okay?
 You know, I have lots of visitors coming by later.”).
 Ms. Jackson was oriented to person and place, but indicated the date as January 9, 1981 (today is July 8, 2009).
 She was unable to calculate serial sevens and after recalling zero of three items, became briefly anxious and concerned, stating “Oh my, I guess you pulled another one over me, didn’t you, sonny?”
 She quickly recovered her pleasant style, stating “And you’re such a gem for coming to visit me again.”
 Her proverb interpretations were concrete.
 Judgment, reliability, and insight were significantly impaired.

-If you’re interested in having me come to your organization to provide a workshop or keynote on this or on a related topic, please email me at firstname.lastname@example.org.
+To receive alerts about this and other related topics like clinical interviewing and counseling and psychotherapy, you should follow this blog.
+Also, if you want me to come to your organization to provide a workshop or keynote on this or on a related topic, email me at firstname.lastname@example.org.